saberair/Graphql-API-NestJS/README.md

 Prisma as ORM to be compatible with multiple databases dataloader library : for a better performance when loading data fastify for more secure api

-I would use other libraries like class-validator ro validate the client input / swagger for api documentation : but I have not enough time ...